sirixdb/sirixdb.github.io/transactional-cursor-api.md

 You can then navigate the cursor to a specific node, either via axis and filters or, if you know the node key simply through the method `moveTo(long)`.
 The long parameter is the node key of the node you want to select.

 SirixDB provides several navigational methods.
 After the resource is opened the cursor sits at a document root node, the only node which is present after bootstrapping a resource.
 You are then able to navigate to its first child which is the XML root element via `moveToFirstChild`.
-Similar, you can use the method `moveToRightSibling` to move the transactional cursor to the right sibling or to the left sibling via `moveToLeftSibling`.
+Similarly, you can use the method `moveToRightSibling` to move the transactional cursor to the right sibling of the left sibling via `moveToLeftSibling`.
 Furthermore, many more methods to navigate through the tree are available.
 For instance `moveToLastChild` or `moveToAttribute`/`moveToAttributeByName`/`moveToNamespace` if the cursor points to an element node.
 For JSON resources the moveTo-methods for attributes and namespaces are not available.
-Furthermore, SirixDB allows to move to the next node in preorder (`moveToNext`) or to the previous node in preorder (`moveToPrevious`).
+Furthermore, SirixDB allows moving to the next node in preorder (`moveToNext`) or the previous node in preorder (`moveToPrevious`).
 Or for instance to the next node on the XPath `following::`-axis.
 A simple example is this:

 ```java
 // A fluent call would be if you know a node has a right sibling and